-The \gls{ac} model relies on the discretization of the \gls{mov} variable, $d$.
-It thus follows the general idea already exploited before which was, however, based on the \gls{cl} and not the \gls{ac} model we want to use.
-And while the differences between the predictive power of the \gls{cl} and \gls{ac} models seem to be not important, see \cite[Ch.~8.3.4]{Agresti13_book}, using the \gls{ac} model we will obtain very simple, Elo-style equations for rating updates; and it is not the case when the \gls{cl} model is adopted, see \cite[Corollary~1]{Szczecinski20}.
+The \gls{ac} model relies on the discretization of the \gls{mov} variable, $d$, into \emph{categories} which are ordinal variables.
+This is a general idea already applied before but using the \gls{cl} model rather than the \gls{ac} model we want to use.
+This distinction is important because, even if the differences between the predictive power of the \gls{cl} and \gls{ac} models do not seem to be critical, see \citet[Ch.~8.3.4]{Agresti13_book}, by adopting the \gls{ac} model we will obtain very simple, Elo-style equations for rating updates; it is not the case when the \gls{cl} model is used, see \citet[Corollary~1]{Szczecinski20}.

-As we will see, the equations of the Elo-MOV rating algorithm we propose are the same as those characteristic of the Elo algorithm, except that the terms defining the score and the expected score are redefined.
-This is the most important contribution of our work.
+In fact, the equations of the \gls{gelo} rating algorithm we propose in this work are the same as those defining the Elo algorithm in \eqref{Elo.basic}, except that the score and the expected score (corresponding to the terms, $y$ and $G(z)$ in \eqref{Elo.basic}) are redefined.
+This is our most important contribution.
+We note again that our approach is model-based and thus, the changes in the score and the expected score are due to our choice of the \gls{ac} model.
+This is worth emphasizing because it is possible to change the score definition without defining a new model; the \gls{fifa} rating is the best example of such a heuristic.